urwid/urwid/docs/manual/widgets.rst

 7. *(a)* possibly modifies the canvas from *(b)* and returns it

 Widgets *(a)*, *(b)* and *(e)* are called container widgets because they contain other widgets.
-Container widgets choose the size and position their contained widgets.
+Container widgets choose the size and position of their contained widgets.

 Container widgets must also keep track of which one of their contained widgets